 From ideas still in the lab to startups building out their business, researchers and entrepreneurs need access to an array of funding opportunities.
 JHTV helps those at all development stages identify relevant funding, from translational non-dilutive grants to seed and series A funding.

 Translational funding enables researchers to set early-stage innovations and discoveries on a path to commercialization.

-JHTV manages two translational funds, the Louis B. Thalheimer Fund for Translational Research and the Cohen Translational Engineering Fund, offered exclusively to those in the Johns Hopkins community.
+JHTV manages three translational funds, the Bisciotti Foundation Translational Fund, the Cohen Translational Engineering Fund and the Louis B. Thalheimer Fund for Translational Research offered exclusively to those in the Johns Hopkins community.

 Additionally, we have extensive knowledge of other translational funds within Johns Hopkins as well as external opportunities.
 This ensures that you find the funding opportunities you need, whether you’re an undergraduate or graduate student, faculty member or startup.

 Government programs and independent organizations provide non-dilutive funding designed specifically to support the growth of new companies.

 JHTV prepares and guides FastForward startups to relevant funding, including Maryland Innovation Initiative (MII) company formation funding from the Maryland Technology Development Corporation (TEDCO).

 Small Business Innovation Research (SBIR)

 The SBIR program uses federal research funds to support early-stage startups pursuing scientific and technological innovation.
 JHTV increases the likelihood that a FastForward startup will win SBIR funding by providing strategic direction and grant proposal generation assistance.